javid-4962/CARA-online-shopping/README.md

 Problem Statement/Opportunity : Here Is An Best Online Catelogs.

-Project Description : Online shopping is a form of electronic commerce which allows consumers to directly buy clothed for seller in retail prices.
+Project Description : Online shopping is a form of electronic commerce which allows consumers to directly buy clothed for seller in retail prices through internet.

 Primary Azure Technology : Static Web Apps, App Service